sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/testing_pyramid.md

 result databases.
 End-to-end tests simulate real-world scenarios, such as scheduling appointments and generating reports, to validate the entire user workflow.
 Additionally, the team incorporates manual exploratory tests to identify edge cases and recovery tests to assess system resilience.

-They then move on to an "alpha release" where a select group of users test the system in a controlled environment, providing valuable feedback for further improvements.
+They then move on to an "alpha release" where a select group of users verify the system in a controlled environment, providing valuable feedback for further improvements.
 This is followed by a "beta release" to a broader user base, gathering additional insights.
 As part of the beta release, the system is scrutinized through performance tests to ensure it can handle the expected load and maintain responsiveness, and given a complete penetration test to identify potential security vulnerabilities.